Inukai Station: Layout

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) had opened the Inukai Light Rail Line (犬飼軽便線) (later Inukai Line) from Ōita to Nakahanda on 1 April 1914.
 The track was extended westwards in phases, with Inukai opening as the new western terminus on 20 July 1917.
 It became a through-station on 27 MNarch 1921 when the track was extended to Miemachi.
 By 1928, the track been extended further west and had linked up with the Miyagi Line (宮地線) reaching eastwards from Kumamoto.
 On 2 December 1928, the entire track from Kumamoto through Inukai to Ōita was designated as the Hōhi Main Line.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, the station came under the control of JR Kyushu.

 In September 2017, Typhoon Talim (Typhoon 18) damaged the Hōhi Main Line at several locations.
 Services between Aso and Nakahanda, including Inukai, were suspended and replaced by bus services.
 Normal rail services between Aso and Ōita were restored by 2 October 2017.